How to get out of a title loan: 5 legal loopholes

 - Credit card cash advances: A credit card cash advance is a short-term loan that is borrowed directly against the limit on your credit card.
 However, this option tends to carry a higher interest rate than your typical credit card rate.
 Additionally, interest starts accruing immediately rather than after a grace period.

-A title loan may have been your only option when you borrowed, but you should be able to get out of it.
+A title loan may have been your only option when you borrowed, but that doesn’t mean you have to be stuck with it forever, thanks to these title loan work arounds.
 Negotiating with your lender or searching for a bad credit personal loan may help you avoid fees, pay less in interest and prevent repossession.
-And until you get out of debt, always stay on top of your payments — even if it means making sacrifices in other areas of your budget.
+Just remember, until you get out of debt, always stay on top of your payments — even if it means making sacrifices in other areas of your budget.

 You may also like